jepasq/d2view/README.md

 ## Install on apache

+The following example is what I use on a manjaro box 1.Dependencies installation :

 	sudo pacman -S apache php-apache php-fpm
 	sudo systemctl start httpd.service

+2.If you want to modify system-wide index file :

+	sudo emacs /srv/http/index.html

+3.Then, edit the */etc/hosts* file to add this line:

+	127.0.0.1  d2view.localhost

+3.The vhost configuration file :
 Then follow https://wiki.archlinux.org/title/Apache_HTTP_Server
-As an example, The vhost configuration file I used on a manjaro box llks like this :

 	<VirtualHost *:80>
 		ServerAdmin webmaster@domainname1.dom